erwinel/sn_typings_server_scoped/README.md

 ### Prototype Interface

-Define and interface that inherits from the base interface as well as one of the following interfaces, depending upon how many arguments there will be in the constructor:
+Define an interface that inherits from the base interface as well as one of the following interfaces, depending upon how many arguments there will be in the constructor:

 - `ICustomClassPrototype0<B, P, N>` - Class constructor has no arguments.
 - `ICustomClassPrototype1<B, P, N, A>`- Class constructor takes 1 argument of type `A`.